• Skip to primary navigation

 If we take a look, physical beauty can be flashy and definitely very attractive, but this is not synonymous with finding something truly beautiful inside their personality.

 Exaggerated propaganda of using too many flashy things to sell something, a lot of times tells us that the product has little value.
 This means that it does not contain anything truly nourishing, interesting, or invite us to an adventure or fun.
-A lot of times exaggerated decoration or makeup, or artificial or stereotypical stances could mean that a person might feel feel insecure and unattractive, which is why they need to compensate for that feeling of “lack of beauty” with makeup and all sorts of decorations.
+A lot of times exaggerated decoration or makeup, or artificial or stereotypical stances could mean that a person might feel insecure and unattractive, which is why they need to compensate for that feeling of “lack of beauty” with makeup and all sorts of decorations.
 We must once again emphasize that this doesn’t mean that if a person gets dressed up that means that person doesn’t feel beautiful or secure.
 No. But when the beauty is focused only on the exterior is when it causes, in some way, very little beauty in spite of the fact that the “bottle” is “very beautiful”.

 Getting ready, cleaning up, putting on perfume and feeling good and comfortable with oneself is undoubtedly a part of interior beauty.
 However, you don’t need to spend exaggerated amounts of money or time in costly treatments to fit in with beauty stereotypes or to be beautiful.
 You would be better off by beginning to be truly beautiful and attractive by beginning to develop certain qualities, like those mentioned bellow: